ISLAMABAD – Pakistan and South Korea signed an agreement on Tuesday for establishing first state-of-the-art Information Technology Park in Islamabad.

 The agreement to this effect was signed between Ministry of Information Technology and Korea Exim Bank for Rs 10 billion loan agreement, reported Radio Pakistan.

-Dar pointed out that Korean helped construct Pakistan’s first motorway known as Islamabad-Lahore Motorway.
+Dar pointed out that Korea had helped construct Pakistan’s first motorway, the Islamabad-Lahore Motorway.

 She said after Islamabad, information technology parks would also be established in Karachi and Lahore.